 Dianne Edwards of Milwaukee, Wisconsin, USA is a fashion designer who is passionate about taking her craft to new levels.
-I was contacted by Dianne concerning the Paint with Texture classes I offer online.
+I was contacted by Dianne concerning the Paint with Texture tutorials I offer online.
 Dianne’s immediate interest was learning how to paint with texture so she signed up for the class without hesitation.
 Shortly after, Dianne had joined our handbag making class.
 She is now making beautiful painted handbags the Teri Monique way after approximately one month of online classes.

 When Dianne first inquired about the class, I had a quick glimpse at what she had produced.
 Stunning workmanship, detailed finish work of the highest order is what I saw.
 After being enrolled in the Texture Painting Class I asked Dianne for an interview.
 Read and enjoy our conversation below.

 Teri: Dianne,what would you call your brand of artistry?

 Dianne: I don’t see myself as having a particular “brand” of artistry.
 I just like stretching and expanding my creativity by doing all sorts of arts and crafts.

 Teri: What got you started with this amazing work?

 Dianne: As a young child growing up, I would see my grandmother and her daughters ( including my mother) make beautiful clothes and quilts and all kinds of neat things.
 I admired their abilities, especially my grandmother’s and she would always spend time showing me how to cut dress patterns from newspaper and that is a memory that I keep with me.
 In a nutshell, it is a way of honoring my grandmother.
 She is no longer living, but what she taught me lives within me and comes alive each time I create something.

 Teri: How long have you been involved with art/crafts/sewing?

 Dianne: I started at a very young age.